What is a consolidated interim storage facility?

 Is there a radiation risk to people and communities during the transport of casks containing used nuclear fuel?

 No, there is very little risk from the transport casks to people or communities.
-We take our transportation responsibilities seriously and have extensively researched and tested for risks during the transport of used nuclear fuel, and implemented best practices to ensure secure and safe transport.
-We also comply with all regulations and oversight by the Nuclear Regulatory Commission and the US Department of Transportation among others.
+Transportation of used nuclear fuel is highly regulated.
+Shippers must comply with all regulations and oversight by the Nuclear Regulatory Commission and the U.S. Department of Transportation among others.
 The NRC published a study in 2014, Spent Fuel Transportation Risk Assessment, which modeled any radiation doses people might receive from used nuclear fuel during transport.
 The results from this research determined that “doses from routine transport would be less than 1/1000 the amount of radiation people receive from background sources each year” (NRC).

 Radiation is a natural part of our environment, and our bodies automatically manage our normal exposure.
 The normal exposure we all receive every day from “background sources” includes naturally occurring radon in our air, cosmic rays, radioactive rocks (granite) and soil, and even plants and food that are naturally high in potassium or other radioactive elements (bananas, carrots, avocados, Brazil nuts).
 The other normal background sources of radiation exposure are man-made, such as basic medical procedures and consumer products.
 Background radiation is measured in millirems per year (mrem/yr).
 The average person receives a background radiation dose of 620 mrem/yr: 310 mrem from natural exposure and 310 from man-made exposure.
 As stated by the Nuclear Regulatory Commission, “In general, a yearly dose of 620 mrem/yr from all radiation sources has not been shown to cause humans any harm.”